SMS Wörth: Boxer Uprising

-During the Boxer Uprising in 1900, Chinese nationalists laid siege to the foreign embassies in Peking and murdered Baron Clemens von Ketteler, the German minister.
+During the Boxer Uprising in 1900, Chinese nationalists laid siege to the foreign embassies in Beijing and murdered Baron Clemens von Ketteler, the German minister.
 The widespread violence against Westerners in China led to an alliance between Germany and seven other Great Powers: the United Kingdom, Italy, Russia, Austria-Hungary, the United States, France, and Japan.
-Those soldiers who were in China at the time were too few in number to defeat the Boxers; in Peking there was a force of slightly more than 400 officers and infantry from the armies of the eight European powers.
+Those soldiers who were in China at the time were too few in number to defeat the Boxers; in Beijing there was a force of slightly more than 400 officers and infantry from the armies of the eight European powers.
 At the time, the primary German military force in China was the East Asia Squadron, which consisted of the protected cruisers Kaiserin Augusta, Hansa, and Hertha, the small cruisers Irene and Gefion, and the gunboats Jaguar and Iltis.
 There was also a German 500-man detachment in Taku; combined with the other nations' units the force numbered some 2,100 men.
-Led by the British Admiral Edward Seymour, these men attempted to reach Peking but were forced to stop in Tientsin due to heavy resistance.
+Led by the British Admiral Edward Seymour, these men attempted to reach Beijing but were forced to stop in Tientsin due to heavy resistance.
 As a result, the Kaiser determined an expeditionary force would be sent to China to reinforce the East Asia Squadron.
 The expedition would include Wörth and her three sisters, six cruisers, ten freighters, three torpedo boats, and six regiments of marines, under the command of Generalfeldmarschall (General Field Marshal) Alfred von Waldersee.

 On 7 July, Konteradmiral (KAdm—Rear Admiral) Richard von Geißler, the expeditionary force commander, reported that his ships were ready for the operation, and they left two days later.
 The four battleships and the aviso Hela transited the Kaiser Wilhelm Canal and stopped in Wilhelmshaven to rendezvous with the rest of the expeditionary force.
 On 11 July, the force steamed out of the Jade Bight, bound for China.
 They stopped to coal at Gibraltar on 17–18 July and passed through the Suez Canal on 26–27 July.
 More coal was taken on at Perim in the Red Sea, and on 2 August the fleet entered the Indian Ocean.
 On 10 August, the ships reached Colombo, Ceylon, and on 14 August they passed through the Strait of Malacca.
 They arrived in Singapore on 18 August and departed five days later, reaching Hong Kong on 28 August.
 Two days later, the expeditionary force stopped in the outer roadstead at Wusong, downriver from Shanghai.
 From there, Wörth was detached to cover the disembarkation of the German expeditionary corps outside the Taku Forts.